rfo909/CFT/README.md

 ## Functions

-Functions are collected in script files, and can call each other, as well as functions in other scripts.
+Functions are collected in script files, and can call each other, as well as functions in other scripts, as well as inside system objects.

-The system library consists of some

-- 70+ object types
+- 70+ system object types
 - 370+ library functions

 About 30 of the library functions are global, the rest exist inside different object types.